MouseLand/cellpose/README.md

 The first time cellpose runs it downloads the latest available trained model weights from the website.

 You can now **drag and drop** any images (*.tif, *.png, *.jpg, *.gif) into the GUI and run Cellpose, and/or manually segment them.
 When the GUI is processing, you will see the progress bar fill up and during this time you cannot click on anything in the GUI.
 For more information about what the GUI is doing you can look at the terminal/prompt you opened the GUI with.
-For example data, See [website](http://www.cellpose.org).
+For example data, see [website](http://www.cellpose.org) or this google drive [folder](https://drive.google.com/open?id=18syVlaix8cIlrnNF20pEWKMWUsKx9R9z).
 For best accuracy and runtime performance, resize images so cells are less than 100 pixels across.

+### Step-by-step demo

+1. Download the google drive [folder](https://drive.google.com/open?id=18syVlaix8cIlrnNF20pEWKMWUsKx9R9z) and unzip it.
+These are a subset of the test images from the paper.
+2. Start the GUI with `python -m cellpose`.
+3. Drag an image from the folder into the GUI.
+4. Set the model (in demo all are `cyto`) and the channel you want to segment (in demo all are `green`).
+Optionally set the second channel if you are segmenting `cyto` and have an available nucleus channel.
+5. Click the `calibrate` button to estimate the size of the objects in the image.
+Alternatively you can set the `cell diameter` by hand and press ENTER.
+You will see the size you set as a red disk at the bottom left of the image.
+6. Click the `run segmentation` button.
+If MASKS ON is checked, you should see masks drawn on the image.
+7. Now you can click the LEFT/RIGHT arrow keys to move through the folder and segment another image.

+On the demo images each of these steps should run in less than a few seconds on a standard laptop or desktop (with mkl working).

+### 3D segmentation

 For multi-channel, multi-Z tiff's, the expected format is Z x channels x Ly x Lx.